 Million Dollar Death: a black Filipina and a Mexican Filipino.

 Why do I write about people who are so different from myself?
 Well, because people who are different from me are interesting.
+But I have some credibility here, because I married a Filipino American man, and I live in a highly diverse neighborhood, and I have been employed in diverse workplaces for a lot of years.

 The people I'm writing about are from different economic backgrounds, but I've had several different economic experiences myself so that's not so hard to imagine.
 And different professions are fascinating to imagine.